-- 1. In the Uyuni WebUI, navigate to the System Details page for the client you want to lock. - 2.
-Navigate to the Formulas tab, check the system lock formula, and click [Save]. - 3.
-Navigate to the Formulas > System Lock tab, check Lock system, and click [save].
+- 1. In the Uyuni {webui}, navigate to the System Details page for the client you want to lock. - 2.
+Navigate to the Formulas tab, check the system lock formula, and click btn:[Save]. - 3.
+Navigate to the menu:Formulas[System Lock] tab, check Lock system, and click btn:[Save].
 On this page, you can also enable specific Salt modules while the client is locked. - 4.
 When you have made your changes, you might need to apply the highstate.
-In this case, a banner in the WebUI notifies you.
+In this case, a banner in the {webui} notifies you.
 The client remains locked until you remove the system lock formula.

-The system lock formula is enabled by default if SUSE CaaS Platform is detected on the node.
+NOTE The system lock formula is enabled by default if {caasp} is detected on the node.